hyurl/sfn-validator/README.md

         required: true,
         length: [8, 18],
         msg: {
-            required: "You must provide a `%s` in this form.",
+            required: "You must provide a 'password' in this form.",
-            equals: "The length of the `%s` should between %d and %d.", }
+            equals: "The length of the 'password' must between 8 and 18.", }
     },
     check_password: {